basho/rfc/open/query-buffers.md

 This is an RFC for the temporary tables, or **query buffers**, a means to deal with arbitrarily big queries that would otherwise result in OOM conditions on the query coordinator node.
+It is also an infrastructure layer underlying ORDER BY, LIMIT and OFFSET features.

 ## Background

-In Riak TS 1.3, in order to avoid accumulating too much data on the heap, the query engine in riak_kv (`riak_kv_qry_worker`) enforces restrictions on query range, effectively limiting the range of the WHERE clause to 5 quanta.
+In Riak TS 1.4, in order to avoid accumulating too much data on the heap, the query engine in riak_kv (`riak_kv_qry_worker`) enforces restrictions on query range, effectively limiting the range of the WHERE clause to 5 quanta.
 This is a sensible, if crude and not always